 In every age group statistics are high for males.

-The injuries that will be covered in this article are ones that involve a concussion, which are closed head injuries and usually do not involve bleeding inside the brain, plus they are not usually life threatening.
-If the concussion is mild, it quite possibly it will not involve a loss of consciousness, although the individual might feel dazed for a few minutes.
-If there is loss of consciousness it will not last long.
+The injuries covered in this article are ones that involve a concussion, which are closed head injuries and usually do not involve bleeding inside the brain.
+Plus, they are not usually life threatening.
+If the concussion is mild, it quite possibly will not involve a loss of consciousness, although the individual might feel dazed for a few minutes.
+If there is loss of consciousness it typically does not last long.